Sting (wrestler): Feud with Jeff Jarrett (2005–2006)

-On December 11, 2005, at Turning Point, as Jeff Jarrett stood in the ring celebrating his victory, the lights in the arena went out as images of a scorpion—Sting's symbol— appeared on the arena screens, along with the date "January 15, 2006".
+On December 11, 2005, at Turning Point, as Jeff Jarrett stood in the ring celebrating his victory, the lights in the arena went out as images of a scorpion — Sting's signature symbol — appeared on the arena screens, along with the date "January 15, 2006".
 Spotlights then illuminated the ring, revealing a chair bearing Sting's signature trench coat, boots, and a black baseball bat in the center of the ring.
 His return to TNA was officially announced one minute after midnight on the January 1, 2006 episode of Impact!.
 On January 15 at Final Resolution, Sting and Christian Cage defeated NWA World Heavyweight Champion Jeff Jarrett and Monty Brown in a tag team match after Sting pinned Jarrett.
-On the January 28, 2006 episode of Impact!, Sting made his Spike TV debut and first appearance on national television in almost five years, announcing his retirement.
+On the January 28 episode of Impact!, Sting made his Spike TV debut and first appearance on national television in almost five years, announcing his retirement.

 With Sting gone, the storyline continued with Jeff Jarrett and Eric Young worrying that Sting had not actually retired and sending Alex Shelley to California to videotape Sting at home.
-Sting discovered Shelley filming, then walked up to Shelley's car and told him that he was going to show up at Destination X and confront Jeff Jarrett as Steve Borden.
-Clad in "street clothes" and without face paint Borden returned on March 12 at Destination X, saving Christian Cage and Rhino as they were attacked by Jarrett's Army.
-He placed Jarrett in the Scorpion Deathlock, but was attacked by the debuting Scott Steiner shortly thereafter.
-This led to a Lethal Lockdown match between Sting, A.J.
-Styles, Ron Killings, and Rhino against Jarrett's Army.
+Sting eventually discovered Shelley filming, then walked up to Shelley's car and told him that he was going to show up at Destination X and confront Jeff Jarrett as Steve Borden.
+Clad in street clothes and without face paint, Borden returned on March 12 at Destination X, saving Christian Cage and Rhino as they were attacked by Jarrett's Army.
+He then placed Jarrett in the Scorpion Deathlock, but was attacked by the debuting Scott Steiner shortly thereafter.
+This led to a Lethal Lockdown match between Sting, AJ Styles, Ron Killings, and Rhino against Jarrett's Army.
 On April 23 at Lockdown, Sting's team won the match.
 Following Lockdown, Sting proceeded to seek out partners to help him defeat Jeff Jarrett and Scott Steiner for good.
-After bringing out Lex Luger, Buff Bagwell, and Rick Steiner as options, he settled on Samoa Joe.
+After bringing out Lex Luger, Buff Bagwell, and Rick Steiner as potential options, he settled on Samoa Joe.
 On May 14 at Sacrifice, Sting and Joe defeated Jarrett and Steiner after Joe pinned Jarrett with a Muscle Buster.
-Still having proven unsuccessful at putting Jarrett away, Sting defeated Scott Steiner by disqualification to earn a spot in the King of the Mountain match at Slammiversary on June 18.
-Due to a confrontation with Christian Cage during the match, Sting was distracted, which allowed crooked referee Earl Hebner to knock over the ladder both were on, sending both men to the floor and allow Jarrett to pick up the victory.
+Still having proven unsuccessful at putting Jarrett away, Sting defeated Scott Steiner by disqualification to earn a spot in the King of the Mountain match for the NWA World Heavyweight Championship at Slammiversary on June 18.
+However, due to a confrontation with Christian Cage during the match, Sting was distracted, allowing crooked referee Earl Hebner to knock over the ladder both were on, sending both men to the floor and allowing Jarrett to pick up the victory.